Passenger Injuries in Defective Vehicles

-The NHTSA reported in 2003 that nearly 46 percent of fatal SUV crashes were the result of a rollover.
+The NHTSA reported that nearly 46 percent of fatal SUV crashes were the result of a rollover.
 Similar findings were uncovered in 4-wheel-drive pickup trucks.
 That’s compared to 16 percent of fatal passenger car accidents that involved rollover.

 When it comes to passenger injuries, the Insurance Institute for Highway Safety recently rated the vehicles with the worst protection as:

 - Mitsubishi Lancer Ralliart

 Meanwhile, Consumer Reports breaks down car ratings based on a number of values, including fuel economy, acceleration, visibility and safety performance.
 The advocate group rated the worst cars for shorter drivers as including:

 - Nissan Z

 Crash ratings constantly change, so it’s important for vehicle consumers to do their own research prior to purchase.
 Poorly rated cars may not be inherently unsafe (just as top-rated cars aren’t injury-proof), but manufacturers who realize certain aspects may contribute to serious injury of occupants and fail to address those issues or warn consumers could potentially face a product liability claim.